ihac/ihac.github.io/source/_posts/Coursera-Big-Data-Analysis-with-Scala-and-Spark-课程笔记.md

 - transformations on DataFrames are also untyped.
 - DataFrames can be created in two ways:
     - from an existing RDD: either with schema inference, or with an explicit schema.
+    - reading a specific data source from file: common structured or semi-structured formats such as JSON.
     ``` scala
     val tupleRDD = ... // Assume RDD[(Int, String String, String)]
     val tupleDF = tupleRDD.toDF("id", "name", "city", "country") // column names